 Core needle biopsy: Under local anesthesia (the area is numbed, but you are awake) a radiologist, using a thin, hollow needle and guided by a computer imaging device, will remove a small piece of tissue containing the suspicious calcifications.

 Surgical biopsy: If tissue cannot be successfully removed using a core needle biopsy or the results are unclear, surgery may be needed to get a sample of the calcified breast tissue.
 A surgeon will perform the biopsy in an operating room under local or general anesthesia.
-Prior to the surgical procedure, a radiologist will use X-rays to identify the calcified breast tissue and will then mark the tissue to be removed -- with either a thin wire or with dye.
+Prior to the surgical procedure, a radiologist may use X-rays to identify the calcified breast tissue and will then mark the tissue to be removed -- with either a thin wire or with dye.
 A surgeon will then cut the tissue sample so that it can be sent to a lab for analysis.